Best Strengthening Exercises for Older Adults

 • Improved memory and executive function

-• Increased brain volume in areas associated with cognitive control and memory
+• Brain volume increase in areas that enable cognitive control and memory

-• Join a group fitness class focused on strength training
+• Join a strength training group fitness class

-• Find a workout buddy to keep you accountable and motivated
+• Find a workout buddy to remind and encourage you

-These social interactions make exercise more enjoyable but can also provide a support system and sense of community.
+These social elements of exercise are more fun but also can be a support system and feeling of belonging.

-As you continue your strength training journey, it’s important to adapt your routine to your changing needs and abilities.
-This might involve:
+As you continue with your strength training, you must change your routine to accommodate your needs and abilities as they change.
+This can include:

-• Modifying exercises to accommodate any new physical limitations
+• Adapting exercises to accommodate any new physical limitations

-Remember, the goal is to maintain and improve your quality of life, so be flexible and willing to adjust your routine as needed.
+Remember that the goal is to maintain and improve your quality of life, so be open and adaptable to changing your routine as needed.

 Key Takeaways

-• Strength training is crucial for maintaining independence and quality of life as we age.
+• Strength training is essential for maintaining independence and quality of life with aging.

-• Focus on functional exercises that improve strength for everyday activities.
+• Pay attention to functional exercises that improve strength for daily functioning.

-• Start slowly and prioritize proper form over intensity.
+• Start slow and demand correct form before intensity.

-• Consistency is key – aim for regular sessions with gradual progression.
+• Consistency is king – work towards frequent sessions with progressive overload.

-• Adapt exercises to your personal needs and health conditions.
+• Modify exercises to your particular needs and health level.

-• Combine strength training with other forms of exercise for overall fitness.
+• Supplement strength training with other exercise to gain overall fitness.

 People Also Asked